Child Care Restoration Grants

 - Checks were mailed to eligible programs on May 5 and May 26, 2021.

-Child Care Restoration Grants were available for round four funding to cover expenses in October, November, and December of 2021.
+Child Care Restoration Grants are available for round five funding to cover expenses in January, February, March, April, May, and June 2022.
 Programs that have not applied previously, or those that were found ineligible in past rounds can apply by completing a new application.
 Programs that are currently receiving CCRG can renew by an opt-in process.

 Who is Eligible to Apply?